 If you either have or are thinking of saving into a pension plan you are probably wondering 'how do I calculate my pension' and how much retirement income you can expect from your pension pot.
 So what's the answer?

-Under the new pension rules that came into effect in April 2015 you can now take 25% of your pension as a tax free lump sum and as much of the remaining pot as you like as lump sums, but these are taxed as income.
+Under the pension rules that came into effect in April 2015 you can now take 25% of your pension as a tax-free lump sum and as much of the remaining pot as you like as lump sums, but these are taxed as income.
 In fact, you can treat your pension a bit like a bank account, withdrawing as you go, but where 25% of it is tax-free while the remainder is taxed at your marginal income tax rate.
-But one thing I must point out is that when the new pension freedoms came into effect pension schemes were not compelled to provide access to them.
+But one thing I must point out is that when the new pension freedoms came into effect, pension schemes were not compelled to provide access to them.
 I cover this in more detail at the end of this article.
 If your existing personal pension provider does not allow you to access your pension, as per the new pension rules, you can transfer your pension to a new pension provider who will allow you to access it.
-I look at the best SIPPs and personal pension providers to transfer to later in this article.
+I look at the best Self Invested Personal Pensions (SIPPs) and personal pension providers to transfer to later in this article.

 If you are wondering whether to transfer a final salary pension so that you can take advantage of the pension freedom rules and cash in your final salary pension then read my article 'Should I transfer my final salary pension?'

-Always bear in mind that cashing in a pension is not tax-efficient and you will also then need to generate an income from a now smaller pot of money as a result of the taxation.
-So let's assume that you want to use your pension pot to produce an income.
+Always bear in mind that cashing in a pension is not tax-efficient and you may also then need to generate an income from a smaller pot of money as a result of taxation.
+So let's assume that you wish to use your pension pot in order to produce an income.

 How to calculate the pension income you could get